Thermodynamics and weak cosmic censorship conjecture in the Kerr-AdS black hole: Introduction

 \section{Introduction}

-Investigation on the properties of black holes is always an intriguing topic in general relativity.
-In particular, the discovery of gravitational waves \cite{Abbott:2016blz} reignited this research in recent years.
-Now we already know that a black hole is not only a celestial body, but also a thermodynamic system due to the pioneering work of Hawking \cite{Hawking:1974sw} who proved that black holes can emit radiation.
-Just like the ordinary thermodynamic systems, there are also four laws for the black hole thermodynamic systems \cite{Hawking:1976de}, which are valid only at the horizon for the thermodynamic quantities, such as temperature and entropy.
+Due to the pioneering work of Hawking \cite{Hawking:1974sw}, we know that a black hole is not only a celestial body, but also a thermodynamic system.
+Just like the ordinary thermodynamic systems, there are also four laws for the black hole thermodynamic systems \cite{Hawking:1976de}, which are valid near the horizon.
 The importance of thermodynamics of black holes is that it provides fundamental relations between theories such as gravity, thermodynamics and quantum field theory.

 Thermodynamics in the AdS space is more prevalent for the existence of a cosmological parameter.
 Initially, the cosmological parameter in the thermodynamic system is treated as a constant.
-However, more and more evidences have shown that this parameter may be considered as a dynamical variable \cite{Henneaux:1985tv}, moreover Ref. \cite{Caldarelli:1999xj} put forward to regarding it as a state function.
-Especially, Refs. \cite{Dolan:2010ha,Cvetic:2010jb,Kastor:2009wy} proposed that the cosmological constant can be regarded as the pressure of the thermodynamic system, while its thermodynamic conjugate variable can be defined naturally as volume.
+However, more and more evidences have shown that this parameter may be considered as a dynamical variable \cite{Henneaux:1985tv}.
+Moreover, Ref. \cite{Caldarelli:1999xj} put forward to regarding it as a state function.
+In particular, Refs. \cite{Dolan:2010ha,Cvetic:2010jb,Kastor:2009wy} proposed that the cosmological constant can be regarded as the pressure of the thermodynamic system, while its thermodynamic conjugate variable can be defined naturally as volume.
 The thermodynamic phase space thus is extended.
 In the extended phase space, the Smarr relation derived by the scaling method is also valid besides the first law of thermodynamics.
 The mass, of course, is not the internal energy but rather the enthalpy of the thermodynamic system.
 The emergent property in the extended phase space is that the phase structures of a black holes are more abundant, and one can observe the van der Waals-like phase transition \cite{Bhattacharya:2017nru,Zou:2017juz,Zeng:2015wtt,Xu:2015rfa,Cai:2013qga,Hu:2018qsy}, reentrant phase transitions \cite{Dehyadegari:2017hvd,Zhang:2017lhl,Kubiznak:2016qmn,Altamirano:2013ane}.